 How can you get information blocked from your credit report?

-FACTA requires reporting agencies to not report any consumer information that an individual believes to stem from identity theft.
-They must do so within fours of receiving the following:
+FACTA requires credit reporting agencies to stop reporting any consumer information that an individual believes to stem from identity theft.
+They must do so within hours of receiving the following:

 - Copy of identity theft report.

 - Consumer’s identification of the information.

 - Consumer’s statement that the purchase is not something they had any part of.